Java Sealed Classes are a powerful feature and a subpar design

 }

-Though in my fictional design, one would just have two interfaces - one for the shared shape and one for the union… Anyway, I hope this little tangent into this was interesting, definitely good to see Java getting this sort of functionality (though it did get a while back to be fair), just need to see people using it now!
+Anyway, I hope this little tangent was interesting!
+Definitely good to see Java getting this kind of functionality (though it’s been around for a while).
+Now we just need to see people using it effectively!